 These lockdown survey findings also helped us create our “Sober Weekender”: a free four-day event with daily content, emails, webinars, and online socials.
 The feedback from over a thousand people who took part has been amazing.

-In the meantime, you can start one our How to Drink Mindfully online programmes at any time.
+In the meantime, you can start one our online courses at any time.
 There are two versions of the course, depending on your goal: a moderate drinking option, and an alcohol-free one.

 And then watch this space as we develop more resources, like our podcast series, to support you over the next few months.